tomoglava/foundry-defi-stablecoin-f23/README.md

 1. What are out invariants/properties?
     - invariant - proprerty of out system that should always hold!
     - so we can write fuzz tests

+1. Some proper oracle use (done)
+2. Write more test
+3. Smart contract audit preparation